welbornprod/pyvalbot/README.md

 Notes:
 ------

+Please read the <a href='#tests'>Tests</a> section, it will help you to make sure that your system can even run PyVal.

+The project page for PyVal is http://welbornprod.com/projects/pyval.
+The info in this README and the project page may not always be in sync.

-By default it connects to `irc.freenode.net`.
+By default the bot connects to `irc.freenode.net`.

-Joins `#pyval` on succesful connection. (channels can be set with cmdline args also)
+The bot joins `#pyval` on succesful connection. (channels can be set with `--channels` also, see <a href='#example-bot-usage'>Example Bot Usage</a>.)

 Nickname is set to *pyval*, which is registered to me so you will want to change it.
+You can set the nick with the `--nick` command-line option.
+(see <a href='#example-bot-usage'>Example Bot Usage</a>.)

 You are certainly free to take this code and start your own eval bot.
 If you change the source in any way, please change the name from **pyval** / **pyvalbot** to